 3.)
-You were drafted by the Nationals in the 1st round of the 2011 draft.
+You were drafted by the Royals in the 30th round of the 2012 draft.
 What was that process like for you?
 Where were you when you first found out?
 Initial thoughts?

-5.)
-Talk a little bit about life on the road.
-What’s the most difficult aspect of it?
+7.)
+Talk a little bit about life on the road: What’s the most difficult aspect of it?
 What do you do to pass the time?

-7.)
+8.)
 Is there any one stat that you pay attention to throughout the season?
 Or do you try to steer clear of them altogether?